cysouw/diathesis/text/c03_summaryDia.md

 ### *Permissivkausativ* (*lassen+Infinitiv*) {#sec:summary-permissivkausativ}

 The ~~Permissivkausativ~~ (full discussion in [@sec:infinitive-lassen-causative]) consists of the light verb *lassen* with an infinitive.
 This diathesis is widely acknowledged in German grammar.
 It is often simply called a *Kausativ* but this construction has actually at least two different interpretations, namely a causative [@next c] and a permissive [@next d].
-It is widely used in German and there are only few verbs that do not allow for this diathesis (e.g. *gefallen* 'to like' or *interessieren* 'to interest').
+It is widely used in German and there are only few verbs that do not allow for this diathesis (e.g. *gefallen* 'to like' or *interessieren* 'to interest' cannot be used).

 ::: ex
 a.
 Ich wasche die Kleider.